-33 How frequently is antitrust law applied to vertical restraints by the agency?
+37 How frequently is antitrust law applied to vertical restraints by the agency?
+What are the main enforcement priorities regarding vertical agreements?

 The FTC and DoJ have filed comparatively few vertical restraint cases in recent years.
-A recent example, however, is the DoJ's successful challenge to the exclusive dealing practises of a manufacturer of artificial teeth.
-See US v Dentsply Int'l Inc, 399 F3d 181 (3d Cir 2005), cert denied, 546 US 1089 (2006).
-State attorneys general and private parties have been somewhat more active in challenging vertical restraints.
-See questions 38 and 39.
+A recent example, however, is the DoJ's successful challenge to the exclusive dealing practices of a manufacturer of artificial teeth (see US v Dentsply Int'l Inc, 399 F3d 181 (3d Cir 2005), cert denied, 546 US 1089 (2006)).
+State attorneys general and private parties have been somewhat more active in challenging vertical restraints (see questions 41 and 42).